 Once the probate attorney is hired, a petition for administration is sent to the court.
 If all works well, the court then issues letters of administration, which allows the personal representative the legal authority to act on behalf of the estate.

 The process mentioned is for a formal probate administration.
-If the estate is simple and worth less than $75,000, then a summary administration may be available.
+If the estate is simple and worth less than $75,000, then a summary administration may be available, although the documentation needed for a formal probate is the same as that of a summary.